XmindApp/TeamViewer/README.md

 1. Download TeamViewer from [the official website](https://www.teamviewer.com/).
 2. Follow the installation wizard to set up the software on your device.
 3. Explore the documentation and support articles to make the most of its features.
-TeamViewer: Download Secure Remote Desktop App
+TeamViewer Team Client: Download Secure Remote